wrr/wwwhisper/README.md

 ![Login prompt](https://raw.github.com/wrr/wrr.github.io/main/wwwhisper-screens/wwwhisper-login.png)

-The 'Request a login token' button sends a link with an email verification token to the provided email address.
+The `Request a login link` button sends a link with an email verification token to the provided email address.

 After the link is clicked, wwwhisper verifies whether the user is